reuteras/malir/README.md

 ## Installation

-This script is only tested on Ubuntu 22.04 LTS and I recommend running it in avVM.
+This script is only tested on Ubuntu 22.04 LTS and I recommend running it in a VM.
 The script will change default background during installation.
 Image is from [SANS][san].
 There are also other changes that you might not want on your regular computer.

 Start by cloning the repo and entering it.
 If you don't have git installed start with **sudo apt install -y git**.